Nandan-D14/search-pro-browser-extension/search-pro-browser-extentsion/search-pro/README.markdown

    - Open Chrome and navigate to `chrome://extensions/`.
    - Enable **Developer Mode** (toggle in the top-right corner).
    - Click **Load unpacked** and select the `glass-search-extension` folder.
-   - The extension should appear in the extensions list with the name "Glass Search Extension."
+   - The extension should appear in the extensions list with the name "Search Pro Extension."

 4. **Clear Browser Cache** (Recommended):